 1. Reduce your number of CTAs to just one which best fits the customer journey

 For mobile, calls often make the most sense as they can be a highly personalised form of engagement.
 For example using call whisper, your agents would know exactly where the call is coming from, preparing your agent to achieve better results from the phone call.
-We have an easy method to find out if phone calls are an important response channel for your business in general which you can find here, however with mobile marketing the barriers to a call are much lesser, making it an increasingly important response channel for many businesses.
+With mobile marketing the barriers to a call are much less, making it an increasingly important response channel for many businesses.

 2. Make it easy to call from search results

 It seems Google is experimenting with adding click-to-call on search results, so this might become a focus area in future however, even without it is possible to optimise the way you appear in prospective customers’ mobile searches.
 Simply put, you could put your phone number in your pages’ meta tags.
 The argument I most often hear back from this is that it is hard to track… well fear no more: you can assign a dedicated static call tracking number and track how well this tactic is converting for you.
 This works for some of the largest companies in the world…

 Our recommendation here: make sure your number comes up in the first 130 characters of your description so it won’t get cut out on mobile screens.
 This one will show on a tablet, but gets cut off on a mobile.

 Also, note the use of sitelinks (find out more here).
 Adding a contact page sitelink makes it that much easier for mobile users to reach out to you.

 Why wait until your prospects even get to your website to reduce the number of CTAs?
 You can capture your leads straight from their search.
 To find out how, click here.
 Best of all, with our call tracking solutions it’s easy to allocate PPC specific call tracking phone numbers: imagine if you could know exactly what ad spend led to customer engagement and sales?
 You can…